 Suggested product improvements

 All in all, Willful is wonderful.
 But there’s always room for improvement.
 Here’s a list of features I would add to future product releases:

 - Partner collaboration.
-Under the couples plan, Willful could look into enhanced functionality around collaborative planning and dual logins.
+Under the Family plan, Willful could look into enhanced functionality around collaborative planning and dual logins.

 These however, are minor tweaks.
 On the whole, I like what Willful is doing, and it’s a product/service I can get behind.

 In fact, I asked Willful for a discount code for Ratehub.ca users, and they obliged.
 Give it a try yourself and let us know what you think in the comments below.

 Use this link and use the discount code “ratehub” to get 15% off Willful.